-You must report the full amount of your gambling winnings on line 21, Form 1040.
-You deduct your gambling losses on line 27, Schedule A (Form 1040).
+You must report the full amount of your gambling winnings for the year on line 21, Form 1040.
+You deduct your gambling losses for the year on line 27, Schedule A (Form 1040).
 You cannot deduct gambling losses that are more than your winnings.
-Only gambling losses incurred during the year can be deducted on Schedule A (Form 1040).